HadoukenIO/fdc3-service/README.md

 ## Overview
-OpenFin FDC3 API uses the message Channels framework to expose its API to consuming applications.
-You can see the documentation for these APIs here:  https://cdn.openfin.co/docs/javascript/stable/InterApplicationBus.Channel.html.
+OpenFin FDC3 provides an implementation of the [FINOS FDC3](https://fdc3.finos.org/) standards for OpenFin-based applications.

 This project consist of 3 parts:
 1. The FDC3 Service, taking care of intents, context and resolving them (UI)
-2. The FDC3 Client, exposing API's for applications to handle/raise intents with contexts
+2. The FDC3 Client, exposing APIs for applications to handle/raise intents with contexts
+3. The FDC3 Demo App, demonstrating the different features of OpenFin FDC3

 ### Dependencies
 - OpenFin version for applications using FDC3 = 9.61.38.41